tommac08/docsv2/sources/index.md

 This happens due to one of the following reasons:

 - You haven't enabled private repositories in your Shippable account.
-Go to our [Account Settings Documentation](account_settings.md) to learn how to turn on Private Repos for your Github Account.
+Go to [Account Settings](account_settings.md) and in the **GitHub Identity** section, click on the **Private Repos OFF** icon.
+This is a one-way toggle button to turn on Private Repos for your GitHub account.
 - Your account hasn't yet been synced with the latest permissions from GitHub.
 To force sync your account, click on the `Force Sync` icon in your Account Settings (the `gear` on the top nav bar).
 -  You're a BitBucket user and you have mercurial repositories.
 We do not support mercurial at this time, so you will need to convert them to git or use another platform for CI.